Philatelic Congress of Great Britain: Proceedings

 The Congress is an opportunity for philatelists to network, view displays and attend the Congress Banquet.

 Each year a Congress Medal is presented and the new signatories to the Roll of Distinguished Philatelists sign the Roll.

 Papers are given on philatelic subjects, for instance at the 88th Congress in 2006 David Beech of the British Library gave a paper on "The Philately of the Edwardian era as shown in its literature".

 Congress Medal

 The Congress Medal is a medal awarded each year at the congress, usually to a single individual, "in recognition of dedication to the hobby [philately] over many years".

 The first recipient of the medal was Wilfred Haworth at the 1959 Congress in Torquay.
-In 2021, the medal was for the first time award jointly to two people.
+In 2021, the medal was for the first time awarded jointly to two people.
 The original medal was designed by Ernest Hugen, but the design has since changed.

 The medal is not for philatelic excellence, but for voluntary endeavours particularly at a national level.
 The winner is selected by the Awards Committee of the Association of British Philatelic Societies (ABPS) and must be nominated by an officer of a philatelic society affiliated to the ABPS.